fishnal/aws-notes/ec2/5 - lambda.md

 3. Trigger - an operation from an event source that causes the lambda to run
 4. Downstream resources - resources that are required during the execution of your lambda (i.e. your lambda queries a DDB table, so the DDB table is considered a downstream resource)
 5. Log streams
+6. Dead Letter Queue - failed lambda invocations can be sent to a DLQ, _but your lambda function must be asynchronous_

 ## Event Sources
 Event sources can either be poll or push based